Do you understand the importance of praising an employee for a job well done?

 5. Online classes

 There’s a plethora of online classes and courses out there for every subject under the sun.
+The best part is that an online course platform allows you to take classes from the comfort of your own home, without having to worry about commuting or any other inconveniences.
 Offering sponsored online classes of their choice to employees make for a great corporate reward option.

 6. Cab credits